LT-IntroToAI-SY2526/assignment6-part1-per4-fpena-lepe/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We split data into training and testing sets so we can see how well the model performs on new data.
+If we trained and tested on the same data, the model could seem “perfect” because it memorized the training data.
+It would perform poorly on new students or real-world cases.

 ---